The Complete Selling a Veterinary Practice (2024)

 The secret boils down to all we have discussed so far- and also that you need an experienced team in your corner who can guide you through the process and make sure everything is done correctly.

-Step 3 – Closing The Deal
+Step 3 – Negotiate and Close the Deal

 When buyer comes along, you need to do these three things: